Leopold-V/Reactirator/readme.md

 The project is open to any contributions, even if you are a beginner it doesn't matter.

-As long as you respect the contributor [code of conduct](https://github.com/leopold-v/cra-generator/blob/main/CODE_OF_CONDUCT.md)
+As long as you respect the contributor [Code Of Conduct](https://github.com/leopold-v/cra-generator/blob/main/CODE_OF_CONDUCT.md)

 Please, if you notice a bug, have a feature or enhancement to propose, don't hesitate and open a pull request.